Creating a blank game

 This is the same as the Text type, but you can also choose a picture to display at the top of the screen.

 This is the same as the Text type, but you can also choose a YouTube video to display at the top of the screen.
 You will need the YouTube id of the video - an easy way to get this for a YouTube video is to find the video you want and click Share.
-The id will be displayed at the end of a URL like http://youtu.be/qDlakzXcnro where “qDlakzXcnro” is the id you want.
+The id will be displayed at the end of a URL like https://youtu.be/8jPyg2pK11M where 8jPyg2pK11M is the id you want.

 This is a special page type which takes the player directly to another website.
 It doesn’t display any text of its own.